 A great little town, just north of Santa Barbara County, easily located right off highway 101.
-If you plan to leave from San Diego, may I suggest an early AM Sunday launch time, if not then take the I-5 and crossover on the 46W, it may take a bit longer, but you'll thank me later.
+If you plan to leave from San Diego, may I suggest an early AM Sunday launch time, if not then take the I-5 and crossover on the 46W, it may take a bit longer; honestly you'll thank me later.

 Mrs. Cuvee and I go to Paso Robles pretty frequently, not as much as we would like to, but we were fortunate enough to visit twice last year, we always enjoy the great hospitality and the friendly down-to-earth small-town feel.
 We had such a good time, discovered some new favorites and became reacquainted with others.
 We found a few new places to eat and also found a great spot to grab some sack time after a long day on the wine trail.

 I've recently been asked by a couple of my friends, to recommend what I like to call hot-spots for wine-ing and dining.
-So what you have below, is small, but well thought out list of some of my favorite wineries I like to visit, where I've purchased more than a few bottles and will definitely be back to see them, the next time I'm in town.
+So what you have below, is a small, well thought out list of some of my favorite wineries I like to visit, where I've purchased more than a few bottles and will definitely be back to see them, the next time I'm in town.
 I've also included places to stay and fun places to grab a bite.
 Btw, if you didn't know, many restaurants in town, will offer free corkage for any Paso Robles wine purchased from one of the wineries.
 But I'd check with them first, with a quick phone call, to confirm the policy.

 "I travel not to go anywhere but to go.
 I travel for travel's sake.
 The great affair is to move." -Robert Louis Stevenson #whywetravel

 Tablas Creek [Rhone Zone] So many favorites it's hard to name just one.
 This winery should be your first stop, and reserve one of their educational tasting options.

 Bodegas Paso Robles [downtown tasting room] Some outstanding Spanish wines, I highly recommend giving a swirl, don't doubt this tip.